 In addition, preferred stock may have the following features: adjustable rate, cumulative, convertible, callable, participating, and prior preferred.

 An adjustable-rate preferred stock pays a dividend that is pegged, usually quarterly, to a current interest rate bellwether, such as Treasury notes.

 If preferred stock has a cumulative dividend right, then, if the company misses any payment of dividends to preferred shareholders, all dividends of all missed payments must be paid before any common stockholder.
 If the company liquidates, then the cumulative option gives preferred shareholders the right to all the missed payments before the common stockholders' residual interests.

 This feature benefits the company.
-It allows the company to call back, or to redeem, a callable preferred stock at a specific price, the call price, which is printed on the stock certificate.
-It can also buy back the stock on the open market, and will do so if the current market price is below the call price.
+It allows the company to call back, or to redeem, a callable preferred stock at a specific price, the call price, printed on the stock certificate.
+It can also repurchase the stock on the open market, and will do so if the current market price is below the call price.